CASTEP background theory

 Spin orbit coupling between the electron's spin and its orbital angular momentum couples the direction of spin with the underlying lattice.
 This is a relativistic effect that increases in magnitude with the nuclear charge, Z. For materials with heavy elements a scalar relativistic treatment (that is, one that neglects the spin orbit interaction) is insufficient to model the electronic band structure.
 In magnetic systems, the spin orbit coupling introduces a preferential direction (or set of directions) for the spin density.

-In the plane waves and pseudopotential model, only the pseudized valence electrons are explicitly modeled.
+The plane waves and pseudopotential model only explicitly models the pseudized valence electrons.
 These electrons have a velocity, v << c, and as such the standard (non-relativistic) Kohn-Sham (KS) equations are appropriate.
-The spin orbit coupling is included using j-dependent pseudopotentials developed based on work by Dal Corso et al. (2005).
-These pseudopotentials act on KS spinor wavefunctions and an electron density with a vector spin at each grid point.
+Work by Dal Corso et al. (2005) allowed the development of j-dependent pseudopotentials so that CASTEP can include spin orbit coupling .
+These pseudopotentials act on KS spin or wavefunctions and an electron density with a vector spin at each grid point.

 DFT+U (LDA+U)